neilenns/mobiflight-docs/content/guides/wasm-module/_index.md

 {{< screenshot image="waiting-for-wasm.png" title="Screenshot of the main MobiFlight window with the sim status menu open and a Waiting for WASM Module warning." >}}

-In most cases this problem can be resolved by [reinstalling the module](/guides/wasm-module/wasm-reinstall/).
+In most cases, this problem can be resolved by [reinstalling the module](/guides/wasm-module/wasm-reinstall/).
 If that fails the module can be [installed manually](/guides/wasm-module/wasm-manual-install/).